ElizaWong/Factsmith_G1/README.md

 git pull origin main
 ```

+## Editing Code
+Everything probably looks very foreign, just ignore everything except the src/ folder.
+src/ contains all the code that you guys will be editing.
+You do not need to touch anything else.

 ## Deployment
 Deployment will be done later with github pages.
 If you need help with anything else ask @ElizaWong